-American Transmission Company (ATC) owns and maintains a number of transmission lines in the area, however there are no transmission lines in the Town of Leon.
+American Transmission Company (ATC) owns and maintains a number of transmission lines in the area (Exhibit 4-1).
 ATC began operations on January 1, 2001, as the first multi-state transmission only utility.
-They own 9,350 circuit miles of transmission lines and wholly and jointly own 500 substations.
-According to ATC, transmission systems throughout Zone 1 (includes Waushara County) are overloaded and experiencing low voltages.
+They own 9,350 circuit miles of transmission lines and wholly and jointly own 500 substations.14 A transmission line runs in a north to south direction passing through the Town of Plainfield.
+According to ATC, transmission systems throughout Zone 1 (includes Waushara County) are overloaded and experiencing low voltages.15 To increase transmission capacities, several projects are planned.